 October 17 – November 10, 2018

-Antidote is proud to present the Australian premiere of Performing Textiles, Vatanajyankur’s acclaimed video and print series, which will also show concurrently at the inaugural 2018 Bangkok Art Biennale in 2018.
+Antidote Projects is proud to present the Australian premiere of Performing Textiles, Vatanajyankur’s acclaimed video and print series, which will also show concurrently at the inaugural 2018 Bangkok Art Biennale in 2018.

 Kawita Vatanajyankur’s work has been described as “alluring, thought-provoking and centred on making visible the invisible workforce with an acute sense of social justice”.
 The artist uses her video work to explore the value and understanding of manual domestic labour.